 GB-102 is a potent small molecule multiple receptor tyrosine kinase inhibitor sunitinib malate, or sunitinib, formulated in our proprietary microparticles designed to be administered intravitreally every six months.

-Sunitinib’s mechanism of action is the inhibition of receptor tyrosine kinases, specifically of VEGF receptors 1, 2 and 3, blocking all VEGF signals, including VEGF-A, -B, -C and -D and placental growth factor (PIGF) which are ligands implicated in pathologic neovascularization in patients with wet AMD.
+Sunitinib’s mechanism of action is the inhibition of receptor tyrosine kinases, specifically of VEGF receptors 1, 2 and 3, blocking all VEGF signals, including VEGF-A, -B, -C and -D and placental growth factor (PLGF) which are ligands implicated in pathologic neovascularization in patients with wet AMD.
 Moreover, sunitinib is a DLK-inhibitor, which may result in a neuroprotective effect.

 - Blocks all VEGF receptors associated with angiogenesis, vascular permeability, cellular proliferation and fibrosis